grafana/mimir/pkg/scheduler/DESIGN.md

 1. tenant fairness via a simple round-robin between all tenants with non-empty query request queues
 1. rudimentary tenant isolation via shuffle-shard assignment of noisy tenants to only a subset of queriers

-While this inter-tenant Quality-Of-Service approach has worked well, other QOS issues have arisen from the varying characteristics of Mimir's two "query components" utilized by the queriers to fetch TSDB data for executing queries: ingesters and store-gateways.
+While this inter-tenant Quality-of-Service approach has worked well, other QoS issues have arisen from the varying characteristics of Mimir's two "query components" utilized by the queriers to fetch TSDB data for executing queries: ingesters and store-gateways.

-### New Requirement: Queue Splitting by Query Component
+### New Requirement: Isolating Query Component Latency Effects

 Ingesters serve requests for recent data, and store-gateways serve requests for older data.
-While queries can overlap the time periods of data fetched by both query components, many requests are served by only one of the two components.
+While queries can span the time periods served by both query components, many requests are served by only one of the two components.

 Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, _all_ queries would wait in the queue behind the slow queries, causing high latency and timeouts for queries which could have been serviced by the non-degraded query component.

+#### Goals

+The primary goal of the new design solution is to keep queries which only require the non-degraded query component moving through the queue and being processed, rather than waiting in the queue behind the slow queries.

+#### Non-Goals

+In real-world scenarios queries to the degraded query component are often slow enough to hit timeouts, and the majority of those queries will be expected to fail until the component recovers.

+#### Constraints

+The solution should maintain high utilization of queriers while there are still any requests in the queue.
+Querier capacity should not be permanently "reserved" for any query type;
+as there is no guarantee of when that query type will be enqueued again, permanent capacity reservation could result resource under-utilization and waste.

-### Phase 1: Query Component Selection by Round-Robin
+### Solution 1: Queue Splitting by Query Component and Query Component Selection by Round-Robin

-In the first phase, we believed that it would be sufficient to duplicate the tenant queue splitting approach.
-We split the tenant queues further by query component, so that each tenant could have up to four queues.
+Tenant queues were split again by query component, resulting in up to four queues per tenant.

-To enable more clear management of the two dimensions of queue splitting rather than one, we introduced the "tree queue" structure, inspired by Loki's implementation.
+With queues now split and selected by two dimensions rather than one, we introduced the "tree queue" structure, inspired by Loki's implementation.

+This solution attempted to minimize the complexity of changes:

-For simplicity at this stage, the tenant selection algorithm was kept higher in the tree and therefore took priority over the query component queue selection algorithm.
+1. the tenant selection algorithm was kept higher in the tree and therefore took priority over the query component queue selection algorithm.
-Additionally, the query component selection algorithm was a simple round-robin.
+1. the query component selection algorithm was a simple round-robin.

-This phase was a failure due to both of those design decisions.
+These design decisions resulted in severe limitations in Solution 1's ability to isolate query component latency, as determined through benchmarks, simulations, and observation in production environments.

-#### Failure 1: Tenant Selection Priority over Query Component Selection (minor)
+#### Limitation 1 (minor): Tenant Selection Priority over Query Component Selection

 The fact that the tenant selection was given priority over query-component selection meant that a tenant's query traffic profile could override the query component round-robin.